On polynomial representations of finite groups: Frobenius polynomial

 \section{Frobenius polynomial}

 In this section, we will introduce the definition of characteristic polynomial of an element in an algebra, Frobenius polynomial and generalized Casimir element of a partition algebra $k\mathcal{P}$.
-We will prove a formula of the characteristic polynomial of the generalized Casimir element.
+We will prove a formula of the characteristic polynomial of the generalized Casimir element and show that the partition algebra is determined by its Frobenius polynomial.